afshari-maryam/java-bird-hunting-game-project/README.md

 # java-bird-hunting-game-project
 A simple Java game project for programming class.
-It is a very simple 2D shooter game, I tried to explain codes with commands in the source files.
+It is a very simple 2D shooter game.

 Minimum Criteria: